cclp94/ecaconcordia.ca/iron-ring.md

 category: Services
 ---

-If you are an Engineering student at Concordia and have registered for graduation in Fall 2015, you are eligible to attend the Iron Ring Ceremony taking place in November 2015.
+If you are an Engineering student at Concordia and have registered for graduation in Fall 2015, or if you are completing all your classes in Fall 2015, you are eligible to attend the Iron Ring Ceremony taking place in November 2015.

 In order to register for the Iron Ring Ceremony, please come to the ECA office (H-838) with the following information: